Mayank-Pratap07/ABSA/README.md

-Sentiment Analysis and Aspect Based Sentiment Analysis
+# Sentiment Analysis and Aspect Based Sentiment Analysis
+This project involves Aspect-Based Sentiment Analysis (ABSA) using Natural Language Processing (NLP) techniques.
+The analysis is performed on user comments from the BoardGameGeek (BGG) website, focusing on specific aspects of the games.
+The goal is to assign sentiment labels (positive, negative, or neutral) along with sentiment scores to the comments.
+A pre-trained BERT model was utilized to conduct the sentiment analysis on a dataset of comments for the top 10 board games.